foundry-rs/starknet-foundry/docs/src/starknet/account.md

     account create
 ```

-The command above will generate a keystore file containing the private key, as well as an account file containing the openzeppelin account info.
+The command above will generate a keystore file containing the private key, as well as an account file containing the openzeppelin account info that can later be used with starkli.